cairis-platform/cairis/docs/gendoc.rst

 Generating Documentation
 ========================

-The current contents of the CAIRIS database can be generated as a requirements specification by selecting the System/Documentation menu.
+The current contents of the CAIRIS database can be rendered as a requirements specification by selecting the System/Documentation menu.
 After choosing the type of specification, the output file name, and the output type -- PDF, Word Document (.docx), OpenDocument Text (.odt), Rich Text Format (.rtf) -- clicking on Generate will generate and download the specification document.